 - Each edge server maintains a unique set of workspace and work-in-progress data that must be backed up separately from the commit server.
-See "Backup and high availability / disaster recovery (HA/DR) planning" on page 55 for more information. - Exclusive locks are global: establishing an exclusive lock requires communication with the commit server, which might incur network latency. - Shelving changes in a distributed environment typically occurs on an edge server.
-Shelving can occur on a commit server only while using a client workspace bound to the commit server.
-Normally, changelists shelved on an edge server are not shared between edge servers.
+See "Backup and high availability / disaster recovery (HA/DR) planning" on page 61 for more information. - Exclusive locks are global: establishing an exclusive lock requires communication with the commit server, which might incur network latency. - Parallel submits from an edge server to a commit server use standard pull threads to transfer the files.
+The administrator must ensure that pull threads can be run on the commit server by doing the following: - Make sure that the service user used by the commit server is logged into the edge server. - Make sure the ExternalAddress field of the edge server's server spec is set to the address that will be used by the commit server's pull threads to connect to the edge server.